HOW AND WHAT TO FEED KITTENS

 Weaning (at 5-6 weeks)

 As for your weight, use the following formula, add in the 2-4 ounces you weighed at birth to 4 ounces per week.
-Thus at 5 weeks you should weigh somewhere around 22 ounces.
+Thus at 5 weeks you should weigh somewhere around 22 ounces (check out our ideal kitten weight by age guide).
 This can vary significantly.
 So keep on truckin’ there Molly.
 Be sure that you are taken to the vet for a check up and vaccines and that you continue to gain weight and grow.
 Keep me posted.
 Simba

 We have 4 kittens that are 8-weeks-old.
 We have started weaning them about 2-3 weeks ago with Gerber baby food and kitten formulas.
 While they show interest in solid foods, but they would rather nurse than eat solid foods.
 We are having problems making the transition.
 The mother cat is starting to show signs of exhaustion and she is losing weight from supporting them.
 We want to find the kittens good homes, but we need to wean them effectively.
 Richard